US launches initiative to support Ukrainian farmers hit by Russia's war - KTVZ

 “This year’s food crisis is about lack of access.
 Next years could be about lack of food,” said the Guterres last month.
 “We need to bring stability to global food and energy markets to break the vicious cycle of rising prices and bring relief to developing countries.
 Ukraine’s food production, and the food and fertilizer produced by Russia, must be brought back into world markets — despite the war.”

-Efforts to get Russia to allow Ukrainian grain out of the ports have been unsuccessful over the last few months.
-As an alternative, US and European officials haven working to get overland routes out of Ukraine up and running.
-So far those efforts have not yet been able to get out mass quantities of grain, but USAID Administrator Samantha Power explained that the efforts are having some minimal success.
+Efforts to get Russia to allow Ukrainian grain out of the Port of Odessa have been unsuccessful over the last few months.
+Those efforts have been led by the UN and continue to have the support of the Biden administration.
+As an alternative, US and European officials have been working to get overland routes out of Ukraine up and running.
+So far those efforts have not yet been able to get out mass quantities of grain, but Power explained that the efforts are having some minimal success.

 “Ukraine and the European Union have hustled to enable the export of at least some of the trapped grain and we are working side-by-side with them — about 2 million tons a month — through a patchwork of routes and a lot of ingenuity,” Power said.